energietransitie/twomes-backoffice-configuration/README.md

 Example values: `127.0.0.1/32, 192.168.1.7`

-> Read more about it in the [Treafik documentation](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/).
+> Read more about it in the [Traefik documentation](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/).

-#### Addition steps
+#### Additional steps

-Via [portainer](#portainer) after the container started fully, you can access the JupyterLab now on this URL: `http://<name>.energietransitiewindesheim.nl/lab?token=<jupyter_token>`.
+Via [portainer](#portainer) after the container started fully, in the logs of the container you will find the can find the token of this JupyterLab container.
+Search for `token` if don't see it immediately.
+To access the JupyterLab container, browse to this URL: `http://<COMPOSE_PROJECT_NAME>.energietransitiewindesheim.nl/lab?token=<jupyter_token>`.
 If this does not work immediately, wait a minute and try again (Traefik may not have processed the let's Enctrypt certificate yet).
 - Via the JupyterLab web interface
     - Use the launcher (always avalable via the `+` tab), launch a terminal window and the command:
     ```shell